jngkim/personal.jeongnim.applications.qmcpack/pubs/qmcpack_allocators.md

 There are two classes of objects per MPI process.
 No allocations are distributed among MPI processes for the current implementations and workloads in the production environments.

 * _Shared objects_ : they are shared among host threads in a process.
 The most important objects are bigTables (Bspline coefficients).
-Once they are constructed, the shared objects are most read-only and infrequently updated only in serial sections.
-They can be large and managing them on numa nodes is critical for performance.
+Once they are constructed, the shared objects are mostly read-only and infrequently updated in serial sections.
+They can be large and managing them on nodes with different BWs, e.g., SPR+HBM, is critical for performance.

 * _Thread-local objects_ : active objects that are accessed and updated in the main computation are allocated per thread.
 All the threads can make forward progress indepedently.